When human-centred design met landscaping

 This shift has been massive.

-Looking back, the biggest change wasn’t just the quality of the finished gardens.
-It has been the experience people have had getting there.
+Looking back, the biggest change hasn’t just been the quality of the finished gardens, but the experience people have had getting there.

 Final thoughts